careydevelopment/contact-service/README.md

-# Ecosystem User Service
+# Contact Service

 This is a Spring Boot application that's used with the "Building a CRM Application " series on the <a href="https://careydevelopment.us" target="_blank">Carey Development website</a>.

-It's a microservice that handles requests related to users within an ecosystem.
+It's a microservice that handles requests related to contacts within an ecosystem.

 Each branch within this repo is related to a distinct guide.
 The master branch holds the latest version of the application.